mrshmllow/ghfetch/README.md

 # ghfetch

-ghfetch is a command-line tool to fetch information about your github account written in TypeScript with deno.
+ghfetch is a command-line tool to fetch information about your Github account written in TypeScript with Deno.

 Why?
 Because yes.